rjaviervega/ember-xmpp-im/README.md

 # Ember XMPP Instant Message Client

 This Ember-CLI application implements a XMPP Instant Message Client.
 This application is created to demo the use of XMPP and Ember to create a highly scalable real time application based on XMPP technology.
+You can use this application as a boiler plate to add an instant messaging component to any ember or web application.

 ## Prerequisites